linode/apl-examples/rabbitmq-python-example/README.md

 1. Go to `Network Policies`, select `Create Netpol`.
 2. Provide any name for the policy, e.g. `rabbitmq-example`.
 3. Rule type is `ingress`.
-Set the selector name `otomi.io/app` and value `rabbitmq-example-cluster`, where applicable replacing `example` with the name you chose for the RabbitMQ instance.
+Set the selector name `otomi.io/app` and value `example-rabbitmq-cluster`, where applicable replacing `example` with the name you chose for the RabbitMQ instance.
 4. Set mode to `AllowOnly`.
 5. Set the namespace to `team-<team-name>`, according to the team deploying the application, e.g. `team-demo`.